larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (11:01)
 OK, now now here we go
-with 1515 is the Ernst.
+with 15, 15 is the Ernst.
 So this is a new generation old, much older generation, this this.
 This was before I came to MIT by quite a bit.
-There's a guy named Ernst who had had made this arm for the TX Zero.
+There's a guy named Ernst who had had made this arm for the TX-0.
-The TX Zero was a very early computer.
+The TX-0 was a very early computer.
 It was the first computer
 was a transistor I CPU.
 (11:31)
 It was made at Lincoln Labs.
 There was a quick shot of the
-name plate as we went by there there's a picture of the TX0.
+name plate as we went by there there's a picture of the TX-0.
 So this was a very first
 computer with a transistor I CPU.
 It was in building 20.